The application deadline for the 2016 summer crew is Friday, Feb. 12.

 Students selected for INHF’s Blufflands internship will learn from and work closely with landowners and working professionals in the field.
-Educational opportunities beyond the daily work experiences will be provided, including participation in the Iowa Prairie Conference, which will expose interns to several conservationists and organizations in a concentrated setting.
+Educational opportunities beyond the daily work experiences will be provided, including participation in regional natural resources conferences, which will expose interns to several conservationists and organizations in a concentrated setting.
 First aid, CPR and harassment training will be provided at the beginning of the internship.

 The internship will give interns vital skills and experience for a career in conservation or land management, as well as a greater appreciation for the importance of our natural areas.
 This is a physically demanding, yet very rewarding internship!